asrampasso/academic_website/content/timeline/_index.md

  - I obtained my Master of Science in the Department of Genetics and Evolutionary Biology, working under the supervision of Dr. Carlos Vilela.

 **Volunteer Teacher in Adult Education**
- - I taught Science as a Volunteer Teacher in the Adult Education program of the Escola Nova Lourenço Castanho.
+ - Volunteer Teacher in the Adult Education program of the Escola Nova Lourenço Castanho.I taught science classes for adults from underrepresented populations who did not have a chance to study when they were younger.
+For approximately two years I witnessed firsthand how education can impact and effectively change lives.
 ---

 ## Doctoral Degree